 There are two main reasons for a work choosing to have an Improbably Female Cast: they target a male demographic and the many women provide Fanservice and Les Yay, or they target a younger female demographic and are simply going with characters the intended audience will most likely empathize with.
-Confusion between these two motivations can easily result in a Periphery Demographic for both that can leave you asking "What Do You Mean It's Not For Little Girls?"
+Confusion between these two motivations can easily result in a Periphery Demographic for both types of show.

 For another way that writers of Bishoujo Series get around needing all these female characters, see Otaku Surrogate.
 If it's a female cast but in a setting where this is probable, it's Chromosome Casting.
 If there are a bunch of boys around, and it's due to Moe appeal rather than because the target audience might ignore girls, it may have a Cast Full of Pretty Boys.
 For when an entirely female society is used as a setting (but not necessarily an excuse to have a predominantly female cast), see Lady Land.
 If the complete cast only looks female, you might have a case of Otokonoko Genre.

 open/close all folders

 Anime & Manga

 This is a general rule of thumb for most romantic comedy and harem works.